 Spend 80% of your time marketing the content and 20% in creating it.

 You created amazing content and optimized it using the finest SEO techniques.
 Heck, you even trained your agents on its content and implemented a major linking scheme…

-But that could all go to naught if you don’t actively use your knowledge base as marketing tool to promote the content.
+But that could all go to naught if you don’t actively use your knowledge base as a marketing tool to promote the content.

-Your marketing department should put as much effort to use your company’s knowledge base as marketing tool to promote your product, your landing pages, and so on…
+Your marketing department should put as much effort to use your company’s knowledge base as a marketing tool to promote your product, your landing pages, and so on…

 - Get your social media team involved.
 Train them to include posts from your knowledge base just as much as they do with other content.
 Promote it on Facebook, Instagram, LinkedIn, and just about any other social media platform in which your business is active.

 - Ask an influencer for a quote.
 Before promoting a guide on how to install X and Y on your platform, ask for a quote by an influencer.
 Or by someone that created X and Y features of the product.
 This will increase credibility when marketing the content.

 And lastly, simply share, share, and share..

 So let’s go through a small recap…